wdi-sf-september-2014/notes/dom_selection_events_manipulation/README.md

 - Review the files in the ex_2 folder.
 - Try to bind the click event to the paragraphs upon load of the AJAX.
 - Extra Credit: Bind the click event to the document on page load so that it works when the DOM is loaded dynamically.
 Hint: Bind the click event to the document itself and console log the `event` object that is passed down into the callback function.
 This will give you the hint.

+##Homework

+- Check out the folder titled "contact_form_exercise".
+- Follow the instructions in the readme.